thavinb/AmpRecon/README.md

 Once you have Singularity (or a suitable working environment) up and running you can download the codebase with `git clone` as shown [above](#quick-start-guide).
 Note the `--recurse-submodules` flag in the clone command; this will additionally clone recources from linked repositories.
 If you depend on these resources but clone the codebase without the `--recurse-submodules` flag, the pipeline will fail.

-The AmpSeq repository has a script, `path/to/repository/containers/buildContainers.sh`, which can be invoked as seen above, and which will build all the required Singularity images - the necessary image definition files are in the same directory, i.e. `path/to/repository/containers`.
+The AmpRecon repository has a script, `path/to/repository/containers/buildContainers.sh`, which can be invoked as seen above, and which will build all the required Singularity images - the necessary image definition files are in the same directory, i.e. `path/to/repository/containers`.
 All the resulting `.sif` files are written to `path/to/repository/containers` as well.

 [**(&uarr;)**](#contents)